davidgfolch/mssql-linux-docker-spring-boot-jpa/README.md

 docker exec -it mssqldev /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P $SA_PASSWORD
 ```

+That's it!

 # Detailed Explanation
 Here's a detailed look at each of the files in the project.

 ## docker-compose.yml

-Simplify the container run by organizing the ports and environment into the YAML file.
+Simplifies the container build and run by organizing the ports and environment into the YAML file.
 You can then simple call `docker-compose up` instead of the long `docker run...` command.

 ## Dockerfile